The Only Three Reasons You Still Can’t Do A Pull-Up

 Written by Calvin Sun

-Have you been doing CrossFit for a year or longer yet the ability to do a pull-up still eludes you?
+Have you been doing CrossFit for a year or longer yet figuring out how to do a pull-up still eludes you?
 I’m not talking about hanging from a pull-up bar while slung from a giant rubber band and having a violent seizure that somehow results in your chin almost touching the bar.
 I’m referring to the ability to perform an unassisted, strict, dead-hang pull-up that starts with your arms fully extended and your chin clearly over the bar.
 If this sounds like someone you know, one (or some combination) of these three issues are probably the reason why you still haven’t developed the ability to perform a pull-up.

 1. You Haven’t Focused On Developing Strength